Darkyenus/wemi/docs/DESIGN.md

 /src/main/kotlin/
 /src/main/resources/
 /src/test/java/         <- Production/Test Java/Kotlin sources (Maven convention)
-/build/build.wemi       <- Build script file (All files named *.wemi in this folder will be used) /build/logs/            <- Folder with logs of Wemi runs /build/cache/           <- Folder with internal Wemi cache and compiled classes of source files /build/artifacts/       <- Folder with assembled artifacts, such as fat-jars, or anything else that you wish to produce
+/build/build.wemi       <- Build script file (All files named *.wemi or *.kt in this folder will be used) /build/logs/            <- Folder with logs of Wemi runs /build/cache/           <- Folder with internal Wemi cache and compiled classes of source files /build/artifacts/       <- Folder with assembled artifacts, such as fat-jars, or anything else that you wish to produce